The manager-employee relationship is central to all things work. And as in any relationship, communication is essential.

-- Is there anything that frustrates you or keeps you from doing your best work?
-What is it?
+- Are there any aspects of your job that frustrate you or keep you from doing your best work?

 Employee One-on-One Questions

 It’s easy to assume your manager knows what you’re dealing with on a day-to-day basis.
-That’s doubly true if you’re remote.
-But managers have to juggle jam-packed calendars, reports’ questions, and their own work — meaning they need your perspective on what’s working and what isn’t.
+But managers have to juggle jam-packed calendars, manage their direct reports, and their own workload — meaning they need your perspective on what’s working and what isn’t.

 - How are you doing?